Kojirase Hyakki Dominor

 Kojirase Hyakki Dominor (こじらせ百鬼ドマイナー, Kojirase Hyakki Domainā) is a Japanese manga series written and illustrated by Kōta Nangō.
 It was serialized in Shueisha's shōnen manga magazine Jump Square from May 2018 to April 2020.

+Synopsis

+High school student Hayato Tokai moves to a remote mountain area in Shikoku due to his parents' circumstances, and then, by mistake, transfers to "Mouryou Branch School Shikoku Campus," a school exclusively for yokai.
+The students there are all local Shikoku yokai, almost unknown nationwide.
+Moreover, some of them are "minor" yokai who have developed strange complexes and fetishes due to their lack of fame.

 Publication

-Written and illustrated by Kōta Nangō, Kojirase Hyakki Dominor was serialized in Shueisha's shōnen manga magazine Jump Square from May 2, 2018 to April 3, 2020.
-Its chapters were compiled into five tankōbon volumes released from December 4, 2018 to May 13, 2020.
+Written and illustrated by Kōta Nangō, Kojirase Hyakki Dominor was serialized in Shueisha's shōnen manga magazine Jump Square from May 2, 2018, to April 3, 2020.
+Its chapters were compiled into five tankōbon volumes released from December 4, 2018, to May 13, 2020.